 However, the term seems to have extended itself to vegetables cooked in a fat as well — just not their own, obviously.

-What’s in this Rosemary Confit Potatoes Recipe?
+What’s in this confit recipe?

 It’s almost all in the title!